 Cooling and Electrical System Maintenance: During the summer, it’s critical to ensure a truck’s engine radiator, EGR coolers and transmission cooler operate properly to maintain the correct engine and transmission temperatures.
 Inadequate or improper service of cooling and electrical systems can lead to heat-related failures during hot weather.
 Penske checks cooling systems on every preventive maintenance (PM) inspection.

 Electronic component failures can be caused by damaged or missing heat guards, heat shields or heat deflectors, especially within those components found near the exhaust system after-treatment devices.
 Excessive heat can also melt or make the plastic electrical connectors brittle, leading to electrical malfunctions caused by poor connections at the electronic control units, sensors and solenoids that control various vehicle systems.

-APU Maintenance: Auxiliary power units (APUs) also require some special attention during the summer.
+APU Maintenance: Auxiliary power units (APUs) also require special attention during the summer.
 Diesel-powered APUs are like mini engines with belts, lines and AC compressors that should be checked.
-An electric, battery-powered APU is integrated with the cab air conditioning and should also be checked over to ensure it is functioning properly.
+An electric, battery-powered APU is integrated with the cab air conditioning and should also be checked to ensure it functions properly.

 Refrigeration Unit Maintenance: Warm temperatures mean the reefer units on refrigerated trailers face higher demand.
-To ensure they run properly as outdoor temperatures increase, carriers should inspect them regularly.
+Carriers should inspect them regularly to ensure they run correctly as outdoor temperatures increase.